This guide will teach you everything you need to know about keto weight loss.

 Ok, finally let's get into it.

-Setting up your ketogenic take two.
+Setting up your ketogenic diet take two

 When setting up your keto weight loss diet, there is a hierarchy of priority as illustrated below.